 - Bijal Lal is a special education teacher and expert at Al Muntazir Special Education Needs School in Dar es Salaam, Tanzania.

-- Bijal will expand AMSEN-OSU Nisonger Center ECHO Tanzania, an online teacher training partnership she created to deliver virtual professional expertise on disability issues from the U.S. to Tanzania.
+- Bijal’s small grant award will fund the expansion of AMSEN-OSU Nisonger Center ECHO Tanzania, an online teacher training partnership she created to deliver virtual professional expertise on disability issues from the U.S. to Tanzania.

 - AMSEN-OSU Nisonger ECHO Tanzania enables secondary teachers at the school in Dar es Salaam where Bijal works to learn best practices on inclusive education, individualized supports, and transition from experts at the Ohio State University Nisonger Center, where Bijal spent her PFP Fellowship in 2019.

-- University trainees in Ohio also learn about disability practice in East Africa by participating in the initiative’s Zoom sessions between Tanzanian teachers and U.S. experts.
+- University trainees in Ohio also learn about disability inclusion and programs in East Africa by participating in the initiative’s Zoom sessions between Tanzanian teachers and U.S. experts.

-- The mini-grant will fund the expansion of Bijal’s initiative to 3 public schools in Dar es Salaam, and will enable teachers and trainers in the U.S. and Tanzania to have a new set of standing monthly meetings to share specialized knowledge and address specific needs.
+- The small grant award will fund the expansion of Bijal’s initiative to 3 public schools in Dar es Salaam, and will enable teachers and trainers in the U.S. and Tanzania to have a new set of standing monthly meetings to share specialized knowledge and address specific needs.

 - Read more about Bijal’s work on this initiative in this PFP-IDE blog post.